caickdias/url-parser/README.md

 - Preferences is stored in local storage

 v0.1.1
-- Fix issue with URLs not being decoded
+- Fixed issue with URLs not being decoded
+- Fixed issue with not getting full resource if more than one single slash in the string
 ```

 # Getting started